Patient's Query

 Given the history of extremely limited sunlight exposure for nearly 10 years, along with a highly restricted and nutritionally unbalanced diet, significant nutritional deficiencies are a major concern.
 Deficiencies in Vitamin D, Vitamin B12, magnesium, calcium, and other essential nutrients can contribute to many of the symptoms described.
 The reported improvement after consuming fruits or supplements such as Surbex-Z may further support this possibility.

 The tingling sensation, the curling of the thumb, the overall numbness, and the periods of rapid heartbeat are very relevant signs.
-These could be symptoms of an electrolyte imbalance, such as low calcium or magnesium.
+They might suggest an electrolyte deficiency such as that of calcium or magnesium.

 Thank you.